 James holds a Bachelor of Science (Building Management – 1st Class Hons) from the University of Coventry, UK and BTEC National Diploma in Construction from York Technical College, UK.

-Fiona holds a Bachelor of Architecture (Hons) and a Bachelor of Science (Architecture) from the University of Sydney.
+David holds a Bachelor of Science (Hons) in Construction Management from Nottingham Trent University and a Master of Science in Project Management from the Technological University Dublin.

 Peter joined Root Partnerships in 2018 bringing with him over 20 years of experience in the planning, design, procurement and delivery of building infrastructure projects.
 His experience extends nationally across Australia, and internationally having previously worked in London, Dubai and New Zealand on projects in the health, aviation, education, commercial and residential sectors.